artikcloud/sample-nodejs-ruleEngineCreatePredictionRule/readme.md

 ## Final notes:

-1. The Rule engine allows 10 Rules per user per application.
-Attempting to create more will result in the following error:
+1. The Rule engine allows a maximum of 10 models per application per user.
    ```
    "errors": [{
      "messages": "10 models can be created per app per user.
 Contact business team if you need more."